 When it comes to the type of institution, you have a few options.
 Your local community college might offer a course that is likely the most affordable option.
 Private, for-profit schools can be pricier — but can be great if you're looking for more specialized instruction.

 Lately, more schools have started offering online options.
 However, since most states still require hands-on training hours to get licensed, you'll need to figure out how to supplement your online education with hands-on experience.
 Some schools may offer a "hybrid" program, with the option to study the theory online and practice in concentrated in-person sessions.

 Practicing on other students is a fairly standard part of a massage therapy certification course.
-Many schools also have massage clinics where people can get free or discounted massages to provide students with an opportunity to practice.
-You can also offer free massages to friends and family members.
-Chances are, they'll be more than happy to let you practice on them.
+Many schools also have massage clinics where customers can get free or discounted massages to provide students with an opportunity to practice.

 - Additional tests about state laws and rules

 - Proof of liability insurance